ashwani-rathee/Alz-Help/README.md

 ## AlzHelp
 <br>
-<i>This repository is for our team's project for hackathon at SF hacks 2021</i>
+<i>This repository is for team Enigma's project for hackathon at SF hacks 2021</i>

 ### About The Project